Brian Cox (physicist): Music

 In the 1980s and early 1990s, Cox was a keyboard player with the rock band Dare.
 Dare released two studio albums with Cox – Out of the Silence in 1988 and Blood from Stone in 1991.
-He subsequently joined dance act D:Ream, a group that had several hits in the UK charts.
+He subsequently became a live and session keyboardist for the pop group D:Ream.
 Cox wrote the foreword of the official Orchestral Manoeuvres in the Dark biography, OMD: Pretending to See the Future (2018), having been an "obsessive" fan of the band in his youth.
 He said of their songs, "They shaped my character and inspired me to make music."

 Cox continues to perform sporadically.
 In 2015, he appeared as a guest keyboardist during a performance of the song "Your Silent Face" by New Order.
 He played a live rendition of OMD's "Enola Gay", alongside frontman Andy McCluskey, in 2022.
 On 29 June 2024, Cox appeared at the Glastonbury Festival with D:Ream to perform "Things Can Only Get Better".

 Higher education

 Cox studied physics at the University of Manchester during his music career.
-In 1991, he earned a Bachelor of Science degree with first-class honours in physics.
+In 1995, he earned a Bachelor of Science degree with first-class honours in physics.
 After D:Ream disbanded in 1997, he completed his Doctor of Philosophy degree in high-energy particle physics at the University of Manchester in 1998.
 His thesis, Double Diffraction Dissociation at Large Momentum Transfer, was supervised by Robin Marshall and based on research he did on the H1 experiment at the Hadron Elektron Ring Anlage (HERA) particle accelerator at the DESY laboratory in Hamburg, Germany.